bemasc/capsule-conversion/draft-kb-capsule-conversion.md

 # Requirements

+## Requirements for Intermediaries

 This section describes requirements on HTTP intermediaries that change the HTTP version of a Capsule Protocol request.

-## Converting an HTTP/1.1 Upgrade request to Extended CONNECT
+### Converting an HTTP/1.1 Upgrade request to Extended CONNECT

 A Convertible Upgrade Request is a request that meets these criteria: